xi-project/xi-filelib/UPGRADE.md

 ## From version 0.11.x to version 0.12.x

+* Feature freeze.
+No more stuff before 1.0!
 * Uh oh.
 Data is not backwards compatible.
-This is the last time, I promise!
-See changes below.
+This is the last time before 1.0.
+* All version identifiers are now classes of Xi\Filelib\Plugin\VersionProvider\Version.
+* Publisher was heavily refactored. publish() is now publishAllVersions().
+Functionality changed: read it through.
 * Folders now have a data container object.
 * Filelib's upload() shortcut is now uploadFile().
 * Filelib has other convenient repository shortcuts (findFile(), findFiles() etc).